What should I do if I’m having difficulties accessing my Dickinson e-mail through Gateway?

 Why can’t I find Pre-Orientation registration on Gateway?

 Pre-Orientation registration is available in a separate portal.
 You can review the adventure program options and find the registration link on the Pre-Orientation page.
-Pre-Orientation registration is now closed and our programs are all full.

 Why can’t I access the health forms?